Here, I’m going to present a big list of the reasons why small businesses need a website.

 A small business website with an eCommerce functionality can act as an online storefront to sell your products and products.
 You can change the products, stock, and pricing structure within just a few clicks.

 You need not wait for the printed materials like 3-folds or brochures to arrive that you send to your potential customers.
 Just give them a website URL and it’s done!
 (Yeah, the print is still a good addition in case you have a budget).

 An optimized local business website can instantly put all your products & services in front of thousands of potential customers to convert them into paying customers.

 You’ll definitely need other marketing channels like SEO & content marketing, email, and social media working together with your website to get the best out of it.

-Don’t forget to create a flexible website which can fulfill the market requirement.
+Don’t forget to create a flexible website that can fulfill the market requirement.
 Being a mobile-friendly and local-SEO compatible are a couple of things you must remember while designing your small business website.

 5. Acquire New Clients For Your Business